-A Billionaires Income Tax has been proposed by Sen. Ron Wyden, chairman of the Senate Finance Committee, and is supported by President Biden.
-It would raise over half a trillion dollars ($557 billion) over 10 years, according to the Joint Committee on Taxation, just from the 700 or so wealthiest Americans.
-That revenue could be used to expand and improve public services like healthcare, childcare, housing and education for tens of millions of working families, as well as better respond to the climate crisis.
+A Billionaires Income Tax (BIT) has been proposed by Sen. Ron Wyden, chairman of the Senate Finance Committee, and is supported by President Biden.
+It would raise $557 billion over 10 years, according to the Joint Committee on Taxation, from the 700 or so wealthiest Americans.
+There are many options for how that revenue could make healthcare, childcare, housing and education more affordable for working families, as well as respond to the climate crisis.

-- Billionaires will start paying taxes on their increased wealth each year just like workers pay taxes on their paychecks each year.
+- Billionaires will start paying taxes on the gains in their wealth each year just like workers pay taxes on their paychecks each year.
 The tax will apply only to taxpayers whose net worth either exceeds $1 billion or whose income exceeds $100 million for three consecutive years.
-According to Forbes, there are about 750 U.S. billionaires, although some of them have not held that status for three consecutive years.
+According to Forbes data, there were 704 U.S. billionaires on March 10, 2022.

 - The tax rate charged will be the top capital gains rate, currently 20% plus a 3.8% net investment income tax.
 The first year a taxpayer is subject to the tax, it will be calculated on the gain since the date the taxable asset was purchased.
 Since this could result in a large tax bill, taxpayers will be able to stretch these initial payments over five years.

 - The Billionaires Income Tax is not the same as the wealth tax proposed by Sen. Elizabeth Warren.
-The BIT will only tax any increase in asset values, not the assets themselves.
+The BIT will only tax any increase in asset values, not the total value of the assets themselves.
 If a billionaire is no wealthier at the end of the year than the beginning, no tax is due.
 And if total asset values decline, that will reduce any taxes due in future years.
-Sen. Warren’s plan would annually tax wealth regardless of the change in size.
+Sen. Warren’s plan would annually tax wealth regardless of the change in value.

-- White House economists found that on average, the wealthiest 400 American families paid an average effective federal income tax rate of just over 8% between 2010 and 2018, when the increased value of their stock is counted.
-The average individual income tax rate for all taxpayers was 13.3% in 2018.
+- White House economists found that on average, the wealthiest 400 American families paid an average effective federal income tax rate of just over 8% between 2010 and 2018, when the increased value of their stock is counted as income.
+The average individual income tax rate for all taxpayers was 13.3% in 2019.
 That means billionaires on average are paying lower tax rates than middle-class workers like teachers, nurses, and firefighters.

 - Billionaires pay such low tax rates for two primary reasons:

-- If they do sell their assets they pay a top capital gains tax rate of 20%, plus the 3.8% net investment income tax.
-That’s far below today’s 37% (40.8%) top rate they would pay on an equivalent salary.
-This is why many ultra-rich pay a lower tax rate than people in the middle class.
+If they do sell their assets they pay a top capital gains tax rate of 20%, plus the 3.8% net investment income tax.
+That’s far below the 37% (40.8%) top rate they would pay on an equivalent salary.
+Income from work is taxed much more heavily than wealth income.

 ARTICLES OF INTEREST